Tokaimura nuclear accident, Japan

-The uranium enrichment process is done by previously converting the uranium into a compound, uranium hexafluoride, which is gaseous under normal conditions.
+The uranium enrichment process is performed by previously converting uranium into a compound, uranium hexafluoride, which is gaseous under normal conditions.
 The next step is the conversion of enriched uranium in the form of uranium hexafluoride to uranium oxide, which is achieved in a tank with an aqueous solution of uranyl nitrate.

 The compound is converted by precipitation and sedimentation, and later by calcination, into ceramic fuel pellets, which will constitute the fuel elements of some nuclear reactors.

 The work procedure was modified in November 1996, without permission from the competent regulatory authorities, allowing the treatment of the dissolution of uranium oxide in stainless steel buckets, which did not comply with the appropriate measures.
-This new method of work had been carried out several times before the accident occurred.
+This new work method had been carried out several times before the accident occurred.

-Thus, when preparing the JOYO reactor fuel in September 1999, the workers dissolved the U3O8 powder in nitric acid in the stainless steel buckets and poured the solution directly into the precipitation tank.
+Thus, when preparing the JOYO reactor fuel in September 1999, the workers dissolved the U 3 O 8 powder in nitric acid in the stainless steel buckets and poured the solution directly into the precipitation tank.